EDUC 4202 - Student Teacher Interaction in the Classroom (UG)

 2, 3, 4, 5, 6

-In addition there are many online resources and links available on the Canvas site.
-Please explore the Canvas site and familiarise yourself its layout.
+In addition there are many resources and links available on the MyUni site.
+Please explore the site and familiarise yourself its layout.

-Recommended ResourcesNo additional resources are required outside of the course reader and Canvas resources however, additional texts of interest are:
+Recommended ResourcesNo additional resources are required outside of the course reader and MyUni resources however, additional texts of interest are:

 The following texts in the BSL have been used a course texts in previous years.
 Krause, K., Bochner, S. and Duchesne, S, (2003), Educational Psychology: for Learning and Teaching, Thompson.